 From the RU point of view, the operation of longer trains improves the productivity of rail freight traffic.
-The amount (volume) of goods that can be transported by a single train can be increased by 35 % (1,000 m train) and up to 103 % (1,500 m-train) in comparison to a train of 740 m.
+The amount (volume) of goods that can be transported by a single train can be increased and the cost per unit will decrease.